FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 • He confirmed that there would be no change to the imposition of LPT on the

-Council’s housing tenants as requested by the Members.--- **21**
+Council’s housing tenants as requested by the Members.
+---
+**21**

 In addition, the Chief Executive outlined the following schedule of amendments to